Gastrulation: Basic cell movements

+Etymology

 The terms "gastrula" and "gastrulation" were coined by Ernst Haeckel, in his 1872 work "Biology of Calcareous Sponges".

+Gastrula (literally, "little belly") is a neo-Latin diminutive based on the Ancient Greek γαστήρ gastḗr ("a belly").

+Importance

 Lewis Wolpert, pioneering developmental biologist in the field, has been credited for noting that "It is not birth, marriage, or death, but gastrulation which is truly the most important time in your life."

 Model systems

 Gastrulation is highly variable across the animal kingdom but has underlying similarities.
 Gastrulation has been studied in many animals, but some models have been used for longer than others.
 Furthermore, it is easier to study development in animals that develop outside the mother.
 Model organisms whose gastrulation is understood in the greatest detail include the mollusc, sea urchin, frog, and chicken.
 A human model system is the gastruloid.

 Protostomes versus deuterostomes

 The distinction between protostomes and deuterostomes is based on the direction in which the mouth (stoma) develops in relation to the blastopore.
 Protostome derives from the Greek word protostoma meaning "first mouth" (πρῶτος + στόμα) whereas Deuterostome's etymology is "second mouth" from the words second and mouth (δεύτερος + στόμα).

 The major distinctions between deuterostomes and protostomes are found in embryonic development: